Into the blue

 It is possible to operate the systems in an encapsulated mode (Kiosk Interface).
 The entire process, including measurement, evaluation and preparation of the measurement report, can also be carried out without prior metrology knowledge.

-The GOM software's automatic teaching functions allow the measurement parameters to be reliably set and thus ensure fast and safe programming.
+The GOM software's intuitive teaching function allows the measurement parameters to be reliably set and ensure safe and fast programming.
 Evaluation templates can be filled with the nominal data before the measurements are taken, and the reports can be generated automatically.

 Areas that are difficult to see can also be detected selectively with the GOM Touch Probe.
 This allows for the measurement of standard geometries, direct comparison with CAD data, measurement of individual points and online alignment.